thelearninghouse/starter-theme/wp-content/themes/starter-theme/docs/theme-features/README.md

 Functions that generate standard HTML in templates.
 Located in `inc/components` and `inc/template-tags.php`

-* * *

 ### Accordion

-> **Note:** I'm updating this to also accept the name of a repeater field and get the title and content more automatically than it does now.

 Set of panels that can be opened and closed.
-Styling for accordions can be found in `library/scss/modules/accordion.scss`, and the JavaScript can be found in `library/js/components/accordion.js`.
+Styling for accordions can be found in `src/scss/modules/_accordion.scss`, and the JavaScript can be found in `src/scripts/components/accordion.js`.

 ```php
 function tlh_accordion( $data, $allow_multiple = false, $first_open = false, $class = false )